 You’re making the effort to stick to the 80 percent rule.
 Things are going well.
 Now it’s time to start setting milestones.
 Having goals can help keep a saving plan on track and motivate you to save as much as—or more than—you can.
-Before you start saving for a vacation or a new car, you should think more practically.
+Before you start savings for a vacation or a new car, you should think more practically.

 Your first milestone should be building an emergency savings account.
 This is a type of fund that should be separate from your normal savings and checking accounts or any retirement accounts you have.
 The money you contribute to your emergency savings account should be used only to counteract unexpected expenses like medical bills, car maintenance, or home repairs.
 The things that life throws at us which we could never have planned for is why we must have an emergency savings.
 If you don’t first insulate your financial plan from unforeseen costs, these events can have ruinous effects on your financial future.